 Skin penetrating procedures carry risks of transmitting disease and infections.
-This is why, if your businesses provides treatments involving skin penetration, you need to be diligent in relation to public health.
+This is why, if your business provides treatments involving skin penetration, you need to be diligent in relation to public health.
 Businesses of this type must be registered with council and monitored for compliance with health and safety regulations.

 All skin penetration business operators need to register their business details with their local Council prior to carrying out any procedures.
 Notify your skin penetration business by completing the Skin Penetration or Beauty Premises Owner Details form and submitting via firstname.lastname@example.org

-Definitions and Exemptions
+Definitions and exemptions

 The Public Health Act defines "skin penetration" as acupuncture, tattooing, cosmetic tattooing, ear and body piercing, hair removal and any other procedure (whether medical or not) that involves penetrating the skin.